RRResident/ES6-plus-features/ES6.md

 typedArray[10]; // undefined as only 8 indexes
 ```

 There are signed, unsigned, and clamped varients for 8, 16, 32, float32, float64 types.
-Support for `bigint`s was added later.
+Support for `bigint`s was added in ES2020.

-In addition is a container called `ArrayBuffer`, which is a generic, fixed-length, raw binary data buffer.
+In addition to this is a container called `ArrayBuffer`, which is a generic, fixed-length, raw binary data buffer.
 You cannot interact with it directly, for that we make use of the `DataView`, this is what has the `get` and `set` methods.
 Typed arrays share a lot of funtionality/methods as normal arrays such as `forEach`, `map` etc.

 ```javascript
 const buffer = new ArrayBuffer(16); // creates 16 byte buffer